EstrangedZ/learngit2/README.md

 # learngit2
 learn how to use git

-my name is shengyitao， i like wangdaao
+my name is shengyitao, i like wangdaao

 hahhaha